drew-chen/boundless/docs/ImprovementsAndKnownIssues.md

 * Use Vuelidate in existing complex validations (ie, 'emailDomainCheck' func).
 * Validate email format, not just domain.
 * Use more session caching.
 * Improve error handling.

-Examples of error handling that can be improved:
+<ins>Examples of error handling that can be improved:</ins>

 ```JavaScript